Weifeng-Yang/Rockafellar-sum-problem/README.md

 ## Introduction

-We construct counterexamples to Rockafellar's sum conjecture on $c_0$ and standard $\ell^1$: two maximally monotone operators satisfy the interior-domain condition, and their sum is not maximally monotone.
-In each example, one summand is a bounded positive rank-one operator defined on the whole space.
-We establish a general construction theorem that characterizes maximality and identifies when such a perturbation produces a nonmaximal sum.
-The construction on $c_0$ couples triangular operators with a Lipschitz curve, and a bounded surjection transfers the construction to standard $\ell^1$.
+We construct counterexamples to Rockafellar's sum conjecture in which two maximally monotone operators satisfy the interior-domain condition but their sum is not maximally monotone.
+We give one counterexample on $c_0$ and another on $\ell^1$ with its usual norm.
+We establish a general construction theorem that computes the entire monotone polar of a class of graphs, gives a necessary and sufficient condition for their maximal monotonicity, and shows how a positive rank-one perturbation yields a nonmaximal sum under this condition.
+We verify the theorem's hypotheses and its maximality criterion on $c_0$, thereby obtaining a counterexample to the conjecture.
+Furthermore, we construct a bounded linear surjection from $\ell^1$ onto $c_0$ and use it to obtain the counterexample on $\ell^1$.

 This package contains Lean proofs for the counterexample on $c_0$ and the general pullback lemma in the paper [1].